cosmos/developer-portal/hands-on-exercise/1-native/4-add-message.md

 Note how:

-* The sender and its signature are not checked.
+* The creator and its signature are not checked.
 This is not necessary as the app has validated the transaction before sending the message.
-* The sender is not saved in storage.
-This is a design decision and you may in fact decide to keep the sender.
+* The creator is not saved in storage.
+This is a design decision and you may in fact decide to keep the creator.

 ### Register the types in the module